bobbimanners/EightBall/README.md

 The language itself is documented in this file.
 The best way to learn is to study example programs.

 Disk images:
-- `test.dsk` - ProDOS 2.4.1 bootable disk with EightBall for Apple IIe Enhanced, //c, IIgs.
+- `eightball.dsk` - ProDOS 2.4.1 bootable disk with EightBall for Apple IIe Enhanced, //c, IIgs.
-- `test.d64` - Commodore 1541 disk images with EightBall for VIC20 and C64.
+- `eightball.d64` - Commodore 1541 disk images with EightBall for VIC20 and C64.

 ## Apple II
-I used ADTPro to copy `test.dsk` to a real Disk II 140K floppy.
+I used ADTPro to copy `eightball.dsk` to a real Disk II 140K floppy.
 A solid state drive such as CFFA3000 should also work.

 It is also possible to run the EightBall system using the MAME Apple II emulation under Linux.